Chart Color Schemes

 Pearcedale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Pearcedale's dwelling structure, as per the latest Census, consisted of 97.5% houses and 2.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Pearcedale's dwelling structure, as per the latest Census, consisted of 97.5% houses and 2.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Pearcedale stood at 37.9%, with mortgaged dwellings at 51.9% and rented ones at 10.1%.
-The median monthly mortgage repayment was $2,020, higher than Melbourne metro's average of $2,000.
-The median weekly rent in Pearcedale was $400, compared to Melbourne metro's $390.
-Nationally, Pearcedale's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.
+The median monthly mortgage repayment was $2,020, exceeding the Melbourne metro average of $2,000.
+The median weekly rent in Pearcedale was $400, slightly higher than Melbourne metro's $390.
+Nationally, Pearcedale's mortgage repayments were above the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing